 When the response from the “Pre App” has been received by the design team, the scheme design will be reviewed against the findings and changes to the design might need to be considered.
 These potential changes will then in turn need to be reviewed against the other defined viability considerations before the scheme can be finalised.

 The scheme can then be submitted for planning approval and hopefully, permission for the development will be granted.
 However, planning application work doesn’t always stop there.
 Most planning permission notices are issued with a set of conditions, which must be read carefully and acted upon as set out in the notice.
 Some permissions will be granted with only a handful of conditions that need to be borne in mind before, during and after construction.
 Other permissions will be granted with conditions that set out very specific demands for further applications to clarify questions of detail, which must be settled before construction can start or before the proposed building can be occupied.

 As can be seen from the notes above, planning requirements form a large component of the design and construction process.
 It is important to remember that planning is not a stand-alone issue within the design and construction process – it is something that should be constantly reviewed to make sure that the optimum response to the planning requirements is maintained.

 The rules on what is and is not Permitted Development are relatively straightforward.
 However, in most cases, where we think that proposed work is classified as Permitted Development, we would still recommend applying to the local planning authority for a Certificate of Lawful development.
 This is a written notification from the local planning authority that confirms that the work that is to be carried out – or has been carried out is indeed classified as Permitted Development.
 This certificate comes in very handy if the owners come to sell their property and the buyer’s solicitors are looking for confirmation of the planning status of the property.
-More information is available on the Planning Portal.

 Written in conjunction with Craig Douglas of Douglas Architects Limited